Payday loans can be costly, so consider the local laws before you apply.

 Familiarize yourself with Kentucky laws–how much you can borrow and how much a lender can charge in fees–before borrowing.
 If your lender is trying to act under the law, contact the Kentucky Office of Financial Institutions.

-Consider these lenders for a payday loan
+Consider these lenders for a short-term loan

 What fees could I be charged for a payday loan in Kentucky?